ReallySecureShell/Simple_Encryption_Setup/README.md

 sudo mv unlock.key /mnt/etc/initramfs-tools/scripts/
 ```

-Create the unlock.sh file, change its ownership to the current $USER, and write the shell-script to the file.
+Create the unlock.sh file and change the ownership to the current $USER.
+Then write a short shell script that will echo the key when initramfs asks for any existing LUKS passphrase.

 ```bash
 sudo touch /mnt/etc/initramfs-tools/hooks/unlock.sh